w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 half of the para-validators agrees that the block represents a valid state transition.
 The para-validators can then start to construct the [**candidate receipt**](#candidate-receipts) (this is what goes into the Relay Chain block) and an [**erasure coding**](#erasure-codes) that will be sent to all validators in the network.
-However, if the verification fails, the para-validators immediately reject the candidate block as invalid.

 :::info The Parachain Phase is made up by four phases of the Inclusion Pipeline